 DOCUMENT Internal passport application of Yochved Itzikovich (1920)

 DOCUMENT Yochved's passport (probably 1927)

-- Fayvl Itzikovich and Yochved (Shevtsovich) had ten children:
+- The ten children of Fayvl Itzikovich and Yochved (Shevtsovich):

 - Sarah (Sora Malka) Itzikovich was born in Trashkun on 15 May 1882.
 In 1906 she married Morris Karp, born in 1885, possibly from the same family as the man who married her cousin Sora Shneider Karp.
 Sarah had four children, only one of whom survived.
 After her husband's death in 1915, Sarah and her son emigrated to the US, arriving in New York on 28 July 1921.
 On 1 February 1922 they moved to Chicago, Illinois, where Sarah worked as a seamstress in a sewing factory.
 She died in Chicago on 1 September 1973.

 DOCUMENT Sarah (Itzikovich) Karp's petition for US citizenship (1927)

 PHOTO Sarah Karp and others at the wedding party of Victoria Kovitz (1951)

 PHOTO Sarah Karp with three Itzikovich siblings and families (~1960)

 - Harry (Orel, Aharon) Karp (later Carp) was born in Trashkun on 12 August 1911, and emigrated to Chicago with his mother in 1921.
 On 3 July 1957 he married Donna Mae Weltzin (born 3 June 1934 in Maynard, Iowa; died 17 August 2005 in Denver, Colorado).
 Harry Carp died on 17 May 1977 in Clinton, Iowa.

 Pesl (Sheyna Pesha) Itzikovich was born in Trashkun 1882, married, and did not emigrate.
 It is not known whether she had children.
 She died in 1940.